 BA (Amherst), PhD (London) 1938 — 2012

 I’ve been making the little child for a while now.
-I don’t work real hard at it, because little children don’t work.
+I don’t work too hard at it because little children don’t work.
 Adults work.
 Us kids play, ask tons of questions, and believe in impossible stuff.
-Funny.
-Grownups do exactly the opposite!
-But it’s sad, too, because grownups who can’t make the little child won’t know how to enter the kingdom of God.
+It’s kinda funny how grownups do exactly the opposite!
+But it’s sad, too, because grownups who can’t make the little child can’t see the kingdom of God.

 Nope.
-My Brother says that only a little child can see the kingdom.
+Big Brother says that only a little child can see the kingdom.